About Colombia Travel

 Coffee Zone (4 days)

-The center of the coffee producing region features working plantations and a wildlife sanctuary.
+In the western Andes, the center of the coffee producing region features working plantations and a wildlife sanctuary.

 Colombian Amazon (3 days)